How the ‘Made Smarter’ programme has fully digitised production for this Radcliffe-based clothing manufacturer.

 With the support from the government’s Made Smarter programme, Lusso is replacing manual production processes with an Auto Computer Aided Design (CAD) and Computer Aided Manufacturing (CAM) system, material scanner and photo digitiser technology.

-As part of the support, Made Smarter worked with the business to create a digital roadmap and connected them to Vetigraph, specialists in cutting machines and software for the fashion industry, to develop a technology solution to overcome their key challenges and understand the process of pattern digitisation.
+Made Smarter worked with the business to create a digital roadmap and connected them to Vetigraph, specialists in cutting machines and software for the fashion industry, to develop a technology solution to overcome their key challenges and understand the process of pattern digitisation.
 This included visits to other textile manufacturers who had digitalised their own processes with support from the Made Smarter programme.

 Jake Wright, Managing Director, said: “We want to be recognised as one of the major cycling clothing brands in the UK, and build on our strong reputation of our products and services by expanding into new markets, and to continue to grow international sales.